matrix-tu-dresden-de/Dokumentation/content/messaging/formatting.en.md

 The current [MarkDown specification can be found here](https://spec.commonmark.org/current/).

-The input of LaTeX formulas is currently not supported, but has already been requested: https://github.com/vector-im/element-web/issues/1945
+The input of LaTeX formulas is currently supported as lab functionality and has to be activated from the messaging partner as well to display LaTeX formular correctly.
-Alternatively, an integration can be used to create a CodiMD (e.g. at https://md.inf.tu-dresden.de/), in which LaTeX can be used.

 **Hashtags** can be used to make terms easier to find in the search.